Moray House School of Education and Sport

 Career opportunities

-The programme aims to develop the ability of students to be able to critically appraise and apply scientific literature.
-For students progressing to masters level (MSc), the study of research methods is extended to the ability to be able to plan, conduct and disseminate their own research following the established principles of rigorous scientific study.
+The programme aims to develop your ability to appraise and apply scientific literature.
+If you’re moving on to masters level (MSc) study, you will also learn how to plan, conduct and share your own research, following the established principles of rigorous scientific study.

-• understand and evaluate current research and thinking in strength and conditioning
+• Understand and assess current research and thinking in strength and conditioning

-• provide knowledge of theoretical and practical aspects of strength and conditioning interventions
+• Provide knowledge of theoretical and practical aspects of strength and conditioning training

-• provide the skills to enable students to operate as a ‘practitioner’ in a sports performance environment
+• Provide the skills to allow others to operate as a sports performance ‘practitioner’.

 Careers Service